Inductive Reasoning Tests: Example Questions & Tips

 You may also be asked to use similar techniques to identify what is missing from a sequence.

-The image below presents shapes with black dots.
+The image above presents shapes with black dots.
 Choose from A, B, C, D and E to determine which answer would come next in the sequence.

 Choose the correct rotation in the sequence from A, B, C, D and E to determine the image that comes next.